Alcohol

 Alcohol will have the same effects regardless of the type of beverage consumed.
 The effects of alcohol can be different from person to person and may depend on1:

 Alcohol is a strong central nervous system (CNS) depressant.
-This means that alcohol slows down brain functions, thought processes, and can affect other bodily functions such as heart rate and beathing.
+This means that alcohol slows down brain functions, thought processes, and can affect other bodily functions such as heart rate and breathing.
 Combining alcohol with other drugs, including cannabis, can increase its effects and lead to a higher risk of complications including poisoning (overdose) and death.
 Try to avoid mixing alcohol and other substances to reduce your risk of injury.4

 Short-term effects1,2,4